openstack/ironic/doc/source/admin/inspection/migration.rst

 ~~~~~~~~~~~~~~

 * There is no way to migrate the inspection data automatically.
 You need to
   repeat inspections or copy the data over manually.
+For migration of data
+  between Swift buckets, you could adapt :doc:`copy-inspection-data-swift`.

 Migration process
 -----------------